-- Access to all resources and parent practice video library
+- Access to all our resources and our parent practice video library.

-- Certificate for up-to eight CMH hours (partial credit available if applicable)
+- Attendance Certificate for up-to eight CMH hours (partial credit available if applicable).

 - Renewals for previously paid participants = $99 with coupon code: RENEW4U

-- Group rate (for previously paid participants) = $85 each for 5+ participants, with coupon code: GROUP15
+- Group rate (for previously paid participants) = $85 each when 5+ participants register together.
+Use coupon code: HIAGAIN

-- Group rate (new participants) = $170 each for five+ participants, with coupon code: GROUP15
+- Group rate (new participants) = $170 each for five+ participants, with coupon code: 29OFF

 A portion of our proceeds are donated to the Infant Development Association of California, a nonprofit organization committed to improving California’s early intervention service system.

-We are giving away a select number of scholarships to C2C 2022.
+We always give away a select number of scholarships.
 Apply HERE and you will be notified by 2/9/22.